Skip to content

 Plugin state

-smelt.state(name) returns an ephemeral table scoped to name.
-Survives /reload but not a restart — perfect for caches and live counters.
+smelt.state.get(name) returns an ephemeral table scoped to name.
+Survives /reload but not a restart.
+Use it for live UI state, such as whether a panel is open, the current scroll position, or a cache that can be rebuilt.
 Plugins removed since the last load have their slots swept automatically.

 s.counter = (s.counter or 0) + 1

 smelt.state.persistent(name) returns a JSON-backed wrapper that writes through to $XDG_STATE_HOME/smelt/plugins/<name>.json.
+Use it for user preferences or data that must survive restarts.
 Top-level assignments are debounced and auto-saved; nested mutations need an explicit :save().

 local s = smelt.state.persistent("recent_files")